Out of Eden Walk: Connecting Humanity

 A MESSAGE FROM THE TRAIL

-After 12 years of walking steadily towards sunrise out of Africa, Out of Eden Walk is at last poised to step out of Asia, steam across the North Pacific by cargo ship, and set off on its final, slow pivot south to our immensely long journey’s finish line—the icy tip of South of America at Tierra del Fuego.
+After 12 years of walking steadily towards sunrise out of Africa, Out of Eden Walk is at last poised to step out of Asia, steam across the North Pacific by cargo ship, and set off on its final, slow pivot south to our immensely long journey’s finish line—Tierra del Fuego, at the icy tip of South America.

 As ever, we need your muscle to help us complete this next stage of our storytelling trek.